 Have a blog

-Blogging about your own expertise is a great, indirect way to stay in touch with clients.
+Blogging about your expertise is a great, indirect way to stay in touch with clients.
 You're showing your customers that you can solve business problems and that you know what you're doing.
-Blog on a regular basis and write about things relevant to your industry.
+Blog regularly and write about things relevant to your industry.

 Send regular newsletters

-Informing clients about your work, recent testimonials, case studies or even sharing blog posts through a regular email newsletter is a great way to keep the communication channels open.
-Set something up through an online service like MailChimp and fire out campaigns on a regular basis – whichever you feel is appropriate.
+Informing clients about your work, recent testimonials, case studies, or even sharing blog posts through a weekly email newsletter is a great way to keep the communication channels open.
+Set something up through an online service like MailChimp and fire out campaigns regularly – whichever you feel is appropriate.

 Leave comments on their blogs

 Another great way to stay in touch without going overboard is to leave smart comments on your client's blog or own articles.
-Make sure you use correct spelling and punctuation and say something really interesting.
+Make sure you use correct spelling and punctuation and say something exciting.
 It will capture your client's attention and impress them.

 Make use of Twitter

-You know that weekly #FF on Twitter where you recommend people to follow?
+Do you know that weekly #FF on Twitter where you recommend people to follow?
 Give a friendly recommendation to your clients, so they know you're thinking of them.
-Or perhaps re-tweet their own content on your own feed.
-They'll appreciate the support and you'll stay well and truly on their radar.
+Or perhaps re-tweet their content on your feed.
+They'll appreciate the support, and you'll stay well and truly on their radar.